 - What do I do with my recycle bin when I move?

 - What is Single Stream recycling and what does it mean to me?

 1) Where can I get a recycle bin and is there a fee?
 In Broome County, if you are a customer you can obtain recycling bins from either our office on Old Vestal Rd. or you can contact the Broome County Landfill at (607) 763-4450 for hours when you can pick up a bin.
-Currently there is no fee for bins in Broome County.
+Currently there is a fee for bins in Broome County.
 If you obtain a bin through the county there will be a $6 fee payable to them.
 We will continue to provide yellow bins at our Vestal location for our customers.
 As a courtesy we are splitting the cost with our customers.
 Rather than having you pay the full $6 we will take a $3 deposit that is returnable to you if you turn the bin back in in a useable condition at a later date.
 If your bin is damaged we will swap it for a new one for no charge if you bring it into our office on Old Vestal Rd.

 If you are interested in getting one of the new larger recycling containers you must take your current yellow bin to the Broome County Landfill between the hours of 7-2:30 on Monday through Friday or 7-11:30 on Saturday.
 The first one is free with trade in of bin then $14 each for any additional ones.

 In Tioga County bins can be obtained by contacting Tioga County at 687-8274 and asking for Ellen Pratt.
 She will arrange to have your bin delivered to you.The first bin is provided for free and each additional bin is $5.
 Replacement bins for rental properties are also $5.

 **New option!
 We are now providing special stickers to mark recycling bins.
 These stickers are issued to you for free by request and allow you to use your own plastic container or garbage can for recycling.
 We ask only that any container you choose be properly labelled and be hard sided.
 No cardboard boxes, plastic or cloth bags, ect.